-- 4.20 The preferred housing site is at Mulberry Farm off High Street (Maps 3 & 4 on pages 16 & 17). - 4.21 The poultry farm is now largely derelict and contains various farm buildings.
-Although the site lies within the Stoke Golding Conservation Area and the Registered Battlefield, the site is identified in the Conservation Area Management Plan as an 'improvement area'. - 4.22 The allocated housing site comprises the existing built-up area of the farm buildings.
+- 4.17 Following a detailed site selection process and community engagement, the first Neighbourhood Plan allocated a housing site at Mulberry Farm off High Street (Maps 3 & 4 on pages 15 & 16). - 4.18 The poultry farm is largely derelict and contains various farm buildings.
+Although the site lies within the Stoke Golding Conservation Area and the Registered Battlefield, the site is identified in the Conservation Area Management Plan as an 'improvement area'. - 4.19 The allocated housing site comprises the existing built-up area of the farm buildings.
 Redevelopment broadly reflects the local community's preference for new housing development to be focussed on smaller, previously developed sites.